Author of Glasgow and Scots-Noir

 "Desperate for the Flesh" (c) JS Apsley 2025, first published by Witch House Magazine of Cosmic Horror, November 2025.

-A widow climbs to the top of a condemned high-rise in the hope of meeting a man who says he has a message from her husband.
+A widow climbs to the top of a condemned high-rise in the hope of meeting a man who says he has a message from her dead husband.

 "Home and Away" (c) JS Apsley 2025, first published by Scottish literary journal Causeway/Cabhsair, October 2025.